 - Water flowers to keep them pretty and producing because it makes you happy!

 Water your containers every day (north-facing or shaded pots may only need every other, even in the hottest weather - check the pot to see if it's wet at least an inch down).
 During the hottest weather your hanging plants may even need twice a day (morning and evening).

 Use a hand-held watering wand that will reach all your containers, whether they are on the ground or hanging.
-I really like this Gilmour watering wand with a flexible head and locking handle.
+So much better than shorter nozzles.